 Buy-to-let mortgages are usually taken out on an interest-only basis, so the repayments are lower than for residential mortgages, which would usually be on a repayment basis.
 Lenders also look at how much rental income you're likely to get for the property when deciding how much to lend you.

-No, but the guarantor will remain linked to the mortgage until the homeowner has paid off a sizable proportion of the debt.
-This is usually based on a certain number of years of repayments or reaching a lower loan-to-value on the loan – but if the borrower has repayment difficulties in the meantime, this period can be extended by the lender.
+Your guarantor will usually remain linked to the mortgage until the homeowner has paid off a sizable proportion of the debt.
+This can be based on a certain number of years of repayments or reaching a lower loan-to-value on the loan – but if the borrower has repayment difficulties in the meantime, this period can be extended by the lender.

 There are several different forms of guarantor mortgage, each with a slightly different name and different conditions depending on the lender.
 Family springboard or family boost mortgages offer ways to help aspiring home buyers purchase a property using security from family members, either in the form of savings or property.